CesaHub00/Little-Lemon-Front-End/README.md

 The main goal is to build a table reservation page for the Little Lemon restaurant website.

 On the Main page there will be:
-- navigation and a footer section, with the links to the other pages and the information on the restaurant;
+- navigation and footer section, with the links to the other pages and the information on the restaurant;
 - specials section, with weekly special offers.

 On the booking page there will be a form with 4 required fields: